radarlabs/cordova-plugin-radar/README.md

 $ cordova plugin install cordova-plugin-radar
 ```

-The Cordova plugin installs the Radar SDK using CocoaPods.

 Before writing any JavaScript, you must integrate the Radar SDK with your iOS and Android apps by following the *Configure project* and *Add SDK to project* steps in the [SDK documentation](https://radar.io/documentation/sdk).

 On iOS, you must add location usage descriptions and background modes to your `Info.plist`.
 Initialize the SDK in `application:didFinishLaunchingWithOptions:` in `AppDelegate.m`, passing in your publishable API key.